One mother’s story of turning down playdate mimosas goes viral as “wine mom” culture becomes more and more common.

-The wine mom culture is about the idea that moms are normalizing potentially problematic alcohol use.
+While we could all use some stress relief from time-to-time, the problem with wine mom culture is that it may normalize potentially problematic alcohol use.
 Many moms share memes and social media posts about using alcohol as a coping mechanism to get through their days and deal with their children.
-It’s viewed casually and as something that nearly all moms participate in.
+It’s viewed casually and as something that nearly all moms participate in, which may encourage heavy alcohol use.

-Researchers have been looking at the short and long-term effects of the wine mom culture.
-There have been everything from op-eds to formalized studies examining how the pervasive use of alcohol and the normalization of alcohol abuse among mothers could impact families and children now and in the future.
+Researchers have taken a look at the short and long-term effects of wine mom culture.
+Everything from op-eds to formalized studies have examined how the pervasive use of alcohol and the normalization of alcohol abuse among mothers could impact families and children now and in the future.
+One recent study in a leading substance abuse journal analyzed Instagram posts using the tag #winemom, and the study’s authors concluded that wine mom culture is widespread on social media, and it normalizes alcohol consumption to an extent that could be harmful for women’s health.

 The idea of the wine mom comes primarily from social media, where the concept was born and where it continues to thrive.
-There are even massive Facebook groups like “Moms Who Need Wine.”
+There are even massive Facebook groups like “Moms Who Need Wine”.
+While wine mom culture may be pervasive, it isn’t without consequences, and some women may even be ostracized for choosing not to participate in it.

 One Mom’s Viral Journey to Say “No”

-Recently, Celeste Yvonne, a blogger and mother, shared her experience of no longer drinking, and it went viral.
+Recently, blogger and mother Celeste Yvonne shared her experience of stopping drinking, and it went viral.
 Celeste wrote a Facebook post about interactions she’s faced since she decided to stop drinking more than a year ago.

 Celeste’s viral post details one specific interaction.
 She went to a playdate at someone else’s house, and she was immediately offered a mimosa by the mother.
-Celeste said she felt unprepared to deal with the offer, whereas in other situations where she usually expected alcohol would be served, she could be prepared to say “no.”
+Celeste said she felt unprepared to deal with the offer, whereas in other situations that she usually expected alcohol to be served, she could be prepared to say “no”.

-Celeste initially turned the mimosa down but said the mother hosting the playdate continued to insist she have a drink.
-Celeste talks about not wanting to tell her she didn’t drink because she was afraid the mother would see her as boring and not want to schedule future playdates.
+Celeste said she initially turned the mimosa down, but the mother hosting the playdate continued to insist she have a drink.
+Celeste talks about her hesitancy to tell the other mother she didn’t drink because she was afraid the mother would see her as boring and wouldn’t want to schedule future playdates.

-Her thoughts as a now-sober mom are that it can feel lonely to be a mom who doesn’t drink, but she wants to push to change the narrative surrounding an alcohol-free life.
+As a now-sober mom, Celeste said it can feel lonely to be a mom who doesn’t drink, but she wants to change the narrative surrounding an alcohol-free life.
 Since writing her post and hashtagging it #ChangeTheNarrative, she’s received tens of thousands of shares.

 Is the Wine Mommy Culture Harmful?

-A study on the “wine mommy culture” from TODAY.com found nearly 40% of respondents reported drinking helps them cope with the stress of being a parent.
-More than one-third said they have other friends who are moms who believe they have a problem with alcohol abuse.
-Over half of the survey respondents said wine is their preferred drink of choice.
+A study on “wine mom culture” from TODAY.com found that nearly 40% of respondents reported drinking helps them cope with the stress of being a parent.
+More than one-third said they have other friends who are moms whom they believe have a problem with alcohol abuse.
+Over half of the survey respondents said wine is their preferred drink.

+Those who participate in wine mom culture may find themselves falling victim to alcohol addiction and the consequences that come with it.
 Some moms say they didn’t realize they had a problem with alcohol until they did things like drinking and driving with their children in the car.
-It wasn’t until their children were in harm’s way that many now-sober moms decided to quit drinking or found they had reasons to quit drinking.
+It wasn’t until their children were in harm’s way that many now-sober moms decided to quit drinking or found they had reasons to quit drinking, according to the article from TODAY.

-If you’re struggling with alcohol or any substance, please contact The Recovery Village.
-Our compassionate staff can help you find a treatment option that will fit your needs.
+If you’re struggling with your use of alcohol or any substance, contact The Recovery Village.
+We have locations across the country, and our compassionate staff can help you find a treatment option that fits your unique needs.

 Centers for Disease Control and Prevention.
-“Excessive Alcohol Use and Risks to Women’s Health.”
-Accessed July 30, 3019.
+“Excessive Alcohol Use is a Risk to Women’s Health.”
+October 23, 2020.
+Accessed October 23, 2021.